How to file a patent in Chile?

 patent in chile

-To file a Patent in Chile, the National Institute of Intellectual Property (INAPI) is the state agency responsible for the application of the intellectual property protection laws.
+To file a patent in Chile, you submit your application to the National Institute of Intellectual Property (INAPI), the state agency that enforces intellectual property protection laws.

 What is a patent in Chile?